-This is probably one of the best books you can read to help you change your mindset from working for a living to earning passive income.
+This is a fantastic book that will help you change your mindset from working for a living to earning passive income.

 What is funny is that I find myself a little like the main character, Bansir, who is very excited about becoming wealthy.
 He runs into problems and falls into little traps along the way that keep him from following the cures completely.

-The Richest Man in Babylon is probably one of the best books you can read if you want to be rich.
+The Richest Man of Babylon is probably one of the best books you can read if you want to be rich.

 Written by George S. Classon in 1926, it is a fictional story about a young poor man (Bansir) seeking wisdom from a rich man (Arkad) asking how he favored so well in life.

 The story begins with Bansir, who is working hard while staying poor, but having the desire to educate himself, he asks Arkad his secret to success and riches.

 Arkad begins telling the younger man how he is to work, save, spend, and live in order to be rich just like he is.